-At school at Newport, Windsor once scored 56 goals in a season and he took that skill and pace with him to the rugby field, scoring a try on his Wales debut against Australia in his breakthrough campaign, 1973-74.
+At school in Newport, Windsor once scored 56 goals in a season.
+He took that skill and pace with him to the rugby field, scoring a try on his Wales debut against Australia in his breakthrough campaign, 1973-74.

 Over the next five-and-a-half years, he was to earn 28 successive Welsh caps and become a double Lion and double Grand Slammer.

 Advised to retire in 1980 because of a back injury, Windsor played for another seven years, until the age of 41.
-Legendary coach Ray Prosser hailed him as the only tight forward he’s seen who could change the course of a game and Wales have never seen his like again.
+Legendary coach Ray Prosser hailed him as the only tight forward he’s seen who could change the course of a game.
+Wales have never seen his like again.

 Follow Rugby World on Facebook, Instagram and Twitter.